python/cpython/Doc/c-api/sys.rst

    Return true (nonzero) if the standard I/O file *fp* with name *filename* is deemed interactive.
-This is the case for files for which ``isatty(fileno(fp))`` is true.
-If the global flag :c:data:`Py_InteractiveFlag` is true, this function also returns true if the *filename* pointer is ``NULL`` or if the name is equal to one of the strings ``'<stdin>'`` or ``'???'``.
+This is the case for files for which ``isatty(fileno(fp))`` is a truthy value.
+If the global flag :c:data:`Py_InteractiveFlag` is a truthy value, this function also returns true if the *filename* pointer is ``NULL`` or if the name is equal to one of the strings ``'<stdin>'`` or ``'???'``.